atomone-hub/atomone/x/gov/README.md

 Due to the new dynamic depositfeature, the prior `MinDeposit` parameter is deprecated and replaced by the dynamic mechanism defined via the `MinDepositThrottler` struct.
-The same applies to `MinInitialDepositRatio`, which is deprecated and replaced by a dynamic `MinDepositThrottler` controlled via the  `MinInitialDepositThrottler` struct.
+The same applies to `MinInitialDepositRatio`, which is deprecated and replaced by a dynamic `MinInitialDeposit` controlled via the  `MinInitialDepositThrottler` struct.

 #### DepositParams